Helveg/deschepper-etal-2022-source/README.md

 ## Obtaining the data

-To replicate the figures, you require certain files in exact locations inside of a `results` folder.
+To replicate the figures, you require certain result files in exact locations inside of a `results` folder.
 These files are available as datasets on Zenodo, here is a list of URLs for each plot:

 <placeholder>